Sparky015/AstralEngine/README.md

 ### Next Feature (In-Progress)

-#### Job System and a Multithreaded Asset System
+#### Multithreaded Asset System

-Currently researching and planning for a Job System to build a base for a multithreaded engine and implementing a multithreaded asset system as the first use of the Job System.
+Currently researching and planning for a multithreaded asset system as the first application of the ThreadPool class.

 ----